javedali99/python-resources-for-earth-sciences/README.md

 - [PYWR](https://github.com/pywr/pywr): Spatial allocation tool

+- [ParTerra-Python](https://gitlab.com/deltares/parterra/parterra-python): The Participatory Terrain model deploys an algorithm to fuse together data from OpenStreetMap (OSM) and any base elevation dataset to create a high-resolution digital terrain model for any area in the world.

 - [salem](https://salem.readthedocs.io/en/latest/): Adds geolocalised subsetting, masking, and plotting operations to xarray's data structures via accessors

 - [Regionmask](https://regionmask.readthedocs.io/en/stable/): Plotting and creation of masks of spatial regions